mecid/mecid.github.io/_posts/2020-11-04-how-to-use-geometryreader-without-breaking-swiftui-layout.md

 *GeometryProxy* also has a *frame* function that allows you to access the frame of the *GeometryReader* by converting it into a correct coordinate space.
 You can also create your own coordinate spaces by using *coordinateSpace* modifier on any view.

-> Take a look at ["Building Bottom sheet in SwiftUI"](/2019/12/11/building-bottom-sheet-in-swiftui/) post to learn more about advanced usages of GeometryReader.
+> Take a look at ["Building Bottom sheet in SwiftUI"](/2019/12/11/building-bottom-sheet-in-swiftui/) post to learn more about advanced usages of *GeometryReader*.

 #### Hints to follow while using GeometryReader
 Now we know how to use *GeometryReader* and its benefits.
 It is a perfect time to talk about its disadvantages. *GeometryReader* fills all the available space, and usually, it is not something you want to achieve.